ryanslikesocool/URP-Sun-Shafts/README.md

 - `Sun Position` controls the position of the sun in world space.
 It's recommended to put this whereever your main light is located.
 - `Radial Blur Iterations` controls how many times the render texture is resampled.
 A larger number will give a nicer result.
 - `Sun Color` controls the color of the sun and the shafts.
-- `Sun Threshold` controls how light the scene can be for shafts to still appear.
+- `Sun Threshold` controls what colors do not emit shafts.
+For example, if set to red, any red pixels will not create the effect, but other colros will.
 This takes some trial and error to get the value right.
-Grayscale values tend to work best.
 - `Sun Blur Radius` controls how blurry the shafts will be.
 - `Sun Intensity` controls how intense the sun is.
 This can be treated like an HDR modifier.
 - `Max Radius` controls the maximum size of a sun shaft.